 Lymph node biopsies in the belly may be removed with a laparoscope.
 This is a small tube with a light and camera that is inserted through a small incision in the abdomen.
 One or more other incisions will be made and tools will be inserted to help remove the node.
 The lymph node is located and a piece of it is removed.
 This is usually performed under general anesthesia, which means the person having this procedure will be asleep and pain-free.

 After the sample is removed, it is sent to the laboratory for examination.

 A needle biopsy involves inserting a needle into a lymph node.
 This type of biopsy is done less often because the results are not as helpful as with an open biopsy.

 How to Prepare for the Test

-When the local anesthetic is injected, you will feel a prick and a mild stinging sensation.
+When the local anesthetic is injected, you will feel a prick and a mild stinging.
 The biopsy site will be sore for a few days after the test.